Curious George (film)

-Curious George is a 2006 American animated adventure comedy film directed by Matthew O'Callaghan, based on the book series by H. A. Rey and Margret Rey.
-Produced by Imagine Entertainment and Universal Animation Studios, it features the voices of Frank Welker, Will Ferrell, Drew Barrymore, David Cross, Eugene Levy, Joan Plowright, and Dick Van Dyke.
-The film follows the Man with the Yellow Hat, a tour guide at a museum, and how he first befriended George while attempting to save the museum from closure.
+Curious George is a 2006 American animated adventure comedy film directed by Matthew O'Callaghan and written by Ken Kaufman, based on the book series by H. A. Rey and Margret Rey.
+The film is an origin story of how the Man with the Yellow Hat met George while trying to save the Bloomsberry museum from closing.
+The voice cast includes Will Ferrell, Drew Barrymore, David Cross, Eugene Levy, Joan Plowright, and Dick Van Dyke.

-Since 1990, the film had languished in development hell at Imagine Entertainment.
-The film employs a notable blend of traditional animation and computer-animated scenery.
-The score was composed by Heitor Pereira and features several songs by musician Jack Johnson.
+From 1990, the film languished in development hell at Imagine Entertainment, and several directors were suggested until O'Callaghan was hired in August 2004.
+The film employs a distinct blend of traditional animation and computer-animated scenery.
+The score was composed by Heitor Pereira and it features several original songs by musician Jack Johnson.

-Curious George premiered at the ArcLight Hollywood in Hollywood on January 28, 2006, and was theatrically released in the United States on February 10, by Universal Pictures.
-It received generally positive reviews from critics, and grossed $70 million against a budget of $50 million.
-It was followed by five direct-to-video sequels.
+Curious George premiered at the ArcLight Hollywood on January 28, 2006, and was theatrically released in the United States on February 10, by Universal Pictures.
+It received generally positive reviews from critics and grossed $71 million against its $50 million budget.
+The film was then followed by five direct-to-video sequels and a television series.

 Plot

-Ted is a tour guide who works at the Bloomsberry Museum and gives weekly presentations to schoolteacher Maggie Dunlop and her students.
-His boss, Mr. Bloomsberry, informs Ted that the museum will have to close due to dwindling funds.
-Bloomsberry's son, Junior, seeks to demolish the museum and replace it with a multistorey car park.
-To save the museum, Ted impulsively volunteers to find the Lost Shrine of Zagawa, a 40-foot-tall idol that could attract new visitors.
-Jealous of Ted's constant praise from Mr. Bloomsberry, Junior burns half the map to sabotage the exhibition.
+Ted Shackleford is a tour guide at the Bloomsberry Museum, where he gives weekly presentations to schoolteacher Maggie Dunlop and her students.
+Ted's boss, Mr. Bloomsberry, informs him that the museum will have to close due to dwindling funds.
+Bloomsberry's son, Junior, intends to have the museum demolished and replaced with a multistorey car park.
+Ted impulsively volunteers to find the Lost Shrine of Zagawa, a forty-foot tall statue that could attract new visitors.
+Jealous of Mr. Bloomsberry's constant praise of Ted, Junior sabotages the expedition by burning half of the map.
+Ted is outfitted with a bright yellow suit and hat from a clothing store before departing on a cargo ship, the H. A. Rey.

-Ted is outfitted with a bright yellow suit and hat from a clothing store and boards a cargo ship to the jungle of Africa, only to find that the idol is just three inches tall.
+Once in the African jungle, Ted follows the sabotaged map to the shrine.
+However, he finds that the statue is only three inches tall.
 He sends a photograph of it to the museum, but the picture's angle leads Mr. Bloomsberry to believe that the idol is even larger than expected.
-Ted befriends a curious monkey who follows him back to the city on the ship.
-In Ted's apartment building, the monkey vandalizes the walls of opera singer Miss Plushbottom's penthouse with paint, and Ted is evicted per the building's no-pet policy by Ivan, the apartment's doorman.
+Before departing, Ted befriends a curious monkey who stows away on the ship and follows him back to his apartment building.
+The monkey vandalizes the penthouse apartment of opera singer Miss Plushbottom's with paint and Ted is evicted per the building's strict no-pet policy by the doorman, Ivan.